ROTATE: Regret-driven Open-ended Training for Ad Hoc Teamwork: Introduction

-In this paper, we present a fresh perspective on AHT, by observing that maximizing the return of an AHT agent on an unknown set of teammates is equivalent to minimizing its \textit{cooperative regret}: the utility gap between the best response to a given teammate, and the AHT agent's performance with that teammate.
-Inspired by the success of regret for designing generally capable agents that efficiently solve a broad range of tasks~\citep{wang2020enhanced, dennis_emergent_2020, jiang2021replay, rutherford2024no}, we then reformulate the AHT problem as a minimax game between the AHT agent and a teammate generator.
-Our problem formulation suggests an open-ended framework for AHT, that drives a teammate generator to continually discover new teammate policies, while jointly improving the AHT agent.
-Building on this theoretical foundation, we propose a practical algorithm, \ours{} (Fig. \ref{fig:method}), which optimizes a regret-based minimax objective for both players, while maintaining a population of all teammates explored.
-Key to the success of \ours{} is a novel and practical \textit{per-state} regret objective, designed to mitigate the self-sabotage problem that naturally arises from cooperative regret type objectives.
-We demonstrate that \ours{} significantly improves the robustness of AHT agents when faced with previously unseen teammates, compared to a range of baselines on Level-Based Foraging and Overcooked tasks. \
+We address the shortcomings of using a small, fixed training set by proposing an open-ended learning framework that continually generates new teammates with whom the AHT agent interacts to enhance its collaborative capabilities.
+We formulate our learning objective by observing that maximizing the expected returns of an AHT agent on a known set of teammates is equivalent to minimizing its expected \textit{cooperative regret}: the utility gap between the best response to a given teammate, and the AHT agent's performance with that teammate.
+While not knowing the teammates that will be encountered, we take inspiration from unsupervised environment design (UED) methods~\citep{wang2020enhanced, dennis_emergent_2020, jiang2021replay, rutherford2024no} and train an AHT agent to minimize its regret against generated teammates that maximize the AHT agent's cooperative regret.
+We propose a novel and practical objective that, unlike UED methods that optimize regret only at the initial state, also maximizes regret in states encountered later in an interaction.
+We build on these foundations to propose a practical algorithm, \ours{} (Fig. \ref{fig:method}), which optimizes a cooperative regret-based minimax objective while maintaining a population of all teammates explored.
+We demonstrate that \ours{} significantly improves the robustness of AHT agents when faced with previously unseen teammates, compared to a range of baselines on two-player Level-Based Foraging and Overcooked tasks.

 This paper makes three main contributions.
 First, it defines a novel problem formulation for AHT, enabling open-ended AHT training that continually generates new teammates.
 Second, it introduces a novel algorithm, \ours{}, that instantiates the proposed open-ended AHT framework.
 Third, it provides empirical evaluations demonstrating that \ours{} significantly improves return against unseen teammates compared to representative baselines from AHT and open-ended learning.